brkhan/SalesManagement/README.md

 Sales management

 # Instructions to start application
-1. Clone the repository
+1. Clone the repository(git clone https://github.com/brkhan/SalesManagement.git)
-2. Chose develop branch
+2. Chose develop branch (git checkout develop)
-3. Start the application.
-This should start two applications, SalesManagement.UI and SalesManagement.API
+3. Start the application by chosing SalesManagement.API and/or SalesManagement.UI.
 4. SalesManagement.UI is a Blazor application, has user interface for chosing summary or all records from csv.
 5. SalesManagement.API has endpoints for getting summary and all records from csv.
-Its a REST api.
+It is a REST api.

 ## Observations
 1. Record(699) has no manfacturing price.
 This is ignored.
 Up for discussion.